garfield-2022/Portfolio/Machine Learning Engineering/Credit Card Fraud Detection/README.md

 The project comprises the following files:

 1. data-analysis.ipynb.
 28 of 31 features are decomposed by PCA.
 No missing values in dataset.
 Amount distribution by class, as well as data points distribution by time, are explored.
-2. building-models-scikit-learn.ipynb.
+2. building-models-statsmodels-scikit-learn.ipynb.
 Logistic regression is chosen as the classificiation algorithm.
 SMOTE is adopted to deal with imbalanced dataset.
 Evaluation metrics include balanced accuracy score, f1 score, auc score, precision-recall curve.
 3. MLflow-scikit-learn.ipynb.
 MLflow experiments are created.
 Parameters, Metrics and Artifacts are logged.
 This part of deployment is built for CI/CD.
 4. MLflow-deploy-localhost.ipynb.
 Batch querying and making predictions one batch at a time.
 5. model.py.
 Logistic Regression model is dumped into model.pkl by pickle for building web application use.